AwalaApp/specs/rs001-ramf.md

 - `ttl` MUST represent the time-to-live of the message -- That is, the number of seconds since `creationTimeUtc` during which the message is regarded valid.
 It MUST NOT be less than zero or greater than 15552000 (180 days).
 - `payload` MUST be the service data unit (SDU) encapsulated in a DER-encoded [Cryptographic Message Syntax (CMS)](https://tools.ietf.org/html/rfc5652) value.
 If the payload requires encryption, it MUST be encapsulated in a CMS Enveloped-Data value; otherwise, it MUST be encapsulated in a CMS Data-Content value.
 The absence of the payload MUST be represented as an empty sequence of octets.

   If the payload is encrypted, its Enveloped-Data value MUST have exactly one recipient (`RecipientInfo`).
-The encryption key SHOULD be generated with the [Relaynet Channel Session Protocol](rs003-key-agreement.md) -- Alternatively, the key MAY be that of the target node's certificate, in which case the CMS value MUST be serialized with the `KeyTransRecipientInfo` choice.
+The encryption key SHOULD be generated with the [Awala Channel Session Protocol](rs003-key-agreement.md) -- Alternatively, the key MAY be that of the target node's certificate, in which case the CMS value MUST be serialized with the `KeyTransRecipientInfo` choice.

   This field MUST NOT span more than 8 MiB (8388608 octets).
 For this reason, implementations SHOULD enforce a lower limit on the SDU depending on how it is to be encapsulated: Any SDU to be encrypted SHOULD be at least 65 KiB below the limit (up to 8322048 octets), and any SDU to be encapsulated as-is SHOULD be at least 1 KiB below the limit (up to 8387584 octets).